 Whenever possible, and if the electronic health record permits, patients are encouraged to “check-in” online before their scheduled appointment, including review of their medical history and medications, as well as online payment of their copays and deductibles.

-Hand sanitizer dispensers are located throughout our practices for the use by our patients, staff and providers.
+Hand sanitizer dispensers are located throughout our facilities for the use by our patients, staff and providers.
 Signs have been posted to remind everyone to wash their hands.
 All staff and providers sanitize their hands before and after every patient encounter.

-In buildings such as the Medical Arts & Research Center, elevators are critical for the efficient movement of patients to the practices on different floors.
+In buildings such as the Medical Arts & Research Center, elevators are critical for the efficient movement of patients to the practices located on different floors.

 Although the use of the stairs is encouraged, some patients, staff and providers cannot climb the stairs.